sakav1111/sakav1111.github.io/_posts/interview/AngularJS Interview Questions.md

     in the scope reflected in the view, but changes in the view are reflected back into the scope.

--   **ng-bind:- **directive binds application modal data to the HTML view.
+-   **ng-bind:-**directive binds application modal data to the HTML view.

 -   **ng-**controller

 -   **ng-**view

-###### Explain AngularJS digest cycle?
+## Explain AngularJS digest cycle?

 AngularJS digest cycle is the process behind Angular JS data binding.
-In each digest cycle, Angular compares the old and the new version of the scope model values.
+**In each digest cycle, Angular compares the old and the new version of the scope model values**.
 The digest cycle is triggered automatically.
-We can also use
-\$apply() if we want to trigger the digest cycle manually.
+We can also use \$apply() if we want to trigger the digest cycle manually.

-###### What is data binding in AngularJS and What is the difference between one-way and two-way binding?
+## What is data binding in AngularJS and What is the difference between one-way and two-way binding?

 Data binding is the automatic attunement of data between the view and model components.
 AngularJS uses two-way data binding.
 In one-way binding, the scope